 Cancer: what is it?

 Throughout our lives, healthy cells in our bodies divide and replace themselves in a controlled sequence.
-Sometimes, however, a cell begins to reproduce abnormally for no apparent reason.
-These abnormally dividing cells may spread to other parts of the body and begin reproducing there.
-The spread of these cancerous cells is a process called metastasis.
+Sometimes, however, a cell begins to divide abnormally for no apparent reason.
+Abnormally dividing cells that can invade tissues and spread to other parts of the body are cancerous (malignant).
+The spread of cancerous cells is a process called metastasis.
 Eventually this abnormal tissue interferes with the ability of the body and its cells, organs and other structures to perform their normal function, and illness or death may result.

-The term 'cancer' is actually applied to more than 100 diseases that affect nearly every part of the body.
+The term ‘cancer’ is actually applied to more than 100 diseases that affect nearly every part of the body.
 All can be potentially life-threatening.
-They all have different causes, cause different symptoms, and vary in aggressiveness (the speed at which they spread).
-However, most types of cancer fall into 4 main categories.
+They all have different causes, result in different symptoms, and vary in aggressiveness (the speed at which they spread).
+Some of the types of cancer include the following.

 • Carcinomas — these are the most commonly diagnosed cancers that affect the skin, mucous membranes, lungs, breasts, pancreas and other organs and glands.